danomatika/ofxLua/modules/README.md

 To save time, the `modules/module.mk` helper makefile wraps up most of the steps needed.
 See the header documentation in the makefile for more info.

-_Note: If the Lua version used by ofxLua is changed, the module may need to be rebuilt in order to be loaded again._
+_Note: If the Lua version used by ofxLua is changed, the module may need to be rebuilt in order to be loaded again.
+For istance, if loaf uses 5.3.5 and a module is compiled for 5.3.6 it may work, however if loaf uses 5.4.2 if probably won't._

 ofxSyphon Module
 ----------------